Ebony Hoffman

-Ebony Vernice Hoffman (born August 27, 1982) is a former professional basketball player and a current assistant coach for the Seattle Storm.
-She played and won the championship with Fenerbahçe İstanbul in Turkey.
-She currently plays for Beşiktaş İstanbul in Turkey.
-She also played for Polisportiva Ares Ribera in Italy and TEO Vilnius in Lithuania, Ramat Hasharon in Israel.
+Ebony Vernice Hoffman (born August 27, 1982) is a former professional basketball player and a current assistant coach for the Seattle Storm of the WNBA.
+She played and won the EuroLeague Women's championship with Fenerbahce Istanbul in Turkey.
+She also played for Polisportiva Ares Ribera in Italy, Besiktas in Turkey, TEO Vilnius in Lithuania, and Ramat Hasharon in Israel.